Nanjil K. Manoharan

 Nanjil K. Manoharan (10 February 1929 – 1 August 2000) was an Indian politician and former Member of the Legislative Assembly of Tamil Nadu.
 He was Tamil Nadu's minister of Finance during 1977–1980 and minister of Revenue during 1996–2000.

 Personal life

-Manoharan was born in Nagercoil in February 1929.
+Manoharan was born in Nagercoil on 10th February 1929 to Thiru.
+Krishnan.
+He did his college in Scott Christian College, Nagercoil and Pachaiyappa's college, Madras.
 He died of cardiac arrest at the age of 71 on 1 August 2000 in Chennai.
 He was survived by his wife, two sons and two daughters.